The River Yealm Harbour Authority

 For all Customs matters contact: HM Customs and Excise, Custom House, Parade, Plymouth PL1 2JP (Tel: 0845 723 1110) or collect customs notice C1331 (Pleasure Craft Sailing in the UK) from the Harbour Office or any Customs Office.

 The River Yealm is designated a Bass Nursery area, which prohibits fishing for Bass from a vessel between 1st May and 31st December.
-At other times the minimum size for landing a Bass is 36cm.
+At other times the minimum size for landing a Bass is 42cm, and only three may be landed.
 All fishing activities within the River are subject to local byelaws, issued and enforced by Devon Sea Fisheries.
 In general terms, trawling, dredging and use of nets and pots within the River is prohibited.
 Rod and line fishing for personal enjoyment may take place subject to the licensing and minimum size restrictions published in the byelaws.
 Commercial shell fishing/gathering within the confines of the harbour is a licensed activity.
 There are extensive oyster beds in the river.

 HARBOUR DUES & FACILITIES